Skip to main content

 6. Cut Waste Into Smaller Pieces

 Your garbage disposal isn’t that big, and its motor and blades are built to match.
-Therefore, you shouldn’t expect any miracle to happen when chopping up large chunks of fruit, vegetable, or meat.
+Therefore, you shouldn’t expect any miracle to happen when chopping up large chunks of fruit, vegetables, or meat.

 One of the best ways of ensuring your system runs smoothly for years to come is by cutting waste into smaller pieces before putting it into your disposal system.
 Otherwise, you might overwork your unit and clog it or, even worse, cause it to break down.